The approval process

 Special topics courses

-The following must be submitted to the CGPS prior to offering a selected reading or special topic(s) course:
+The following must be submitted to CGPS prior to the first offering of a selected reading or special topic(s) course:

-- If the proposed instructor is not a member of CGPS, a recent CV must be included with the GSR 204 form.
+• If the proposed instructor is not a member of CGPS, a recent CV must be included with the Jira form.

 The course syllabus must include the following: